amirphiladam2/amirphiladam2/README.md

 <table align="center">
   <tr>
     <td width="60%">
-      <h3>Embedded Systems Developer & IoT Enthusiast</h3>
+      <h3>Embedded Software & IoT Developer</h3>
       <p>
-        👋 I'm an ECE student passionate about creating intelligent devices that bridge hardware and software.
-I specialize in embedded systems development, IoT solutions, and mobile applications with React Native.
+        👋 I'm a 3rd-year Electronics and Communication Engineering student who loves technology and its endless possibilities.
+My interests lie in Embedded Systems and IoT, where I explore innovative ways to connect hardware and software.
+Additionally, I am passionate about App Development and enjoy creating seamless mobile experiences using React Native.
+With a constant drive to learn and grow, I aim to turn ideas into impactful solutions that make a difference.
+I created AmirDevStudio to showcase my projects, skills, and services.
+Feel free to explore my portfolio and get in touch if you'd like to collaborate on a project or learn more about my work.
       </p>
       <p>
-        💡 With a focus on STM32 microcontrollers, sensor integration, and real-time systems, I build solutions that connect the physical world to digital experiences.
+        💡 With a focus on microcontrollers, sensor integration, and real-time systems, I build solutions that connect the physical world to digital experiences.
       </p>
       <p>
         🚀 When not debugging hardware, I explore new technologies, contribute to open-source projects, and develop cross-platform mobile apps.